cl1ck/react-universal-boilerplate/README.md

 ## ESDoc
 To generate documentation run
-`yarn run esdoc`
+`pnpm run esdoc`

 ## i18n
 Configure your languages in `src/client/i18n`
-Extract messages from your react components: `yarn run translate` This will generate JSON files in `src/translations` for each language.
+Extract messages from your react components: `pnpm run translate` This will generate JSON files in `src/translations` for each language.
 After translating all messages, don't forget to rebuild the bundle.